 Strive for a 70/30 listen-to-talk ratio, where the prospect is speaking for the majority of the call.
 Actively listen to their responses, ask follow-up questions, and summarize what you’ve heard to confirm your understanding.
 This not only provides you with the insights you need to close the deal but also shows the prospect that you are genuinely invested in their success.
 Our sales training and coaching programs emphasize active listening as a core skill for building trust.

-Ending the Call Without Clear Next Steps
+Ending the Call Without a Clear Plan

 A great conversation can lose all its momentum if it ends with a vague "I'll follow up soon."
 Ambiguity is the enemy of progress in sales.
 If you hang up without establishing a clear and mutually agreed-upon next step, you leave the door open for miscommunication and delays.
 The responsibility for driving the process forward rests with you.